adith-prabukumar/adith-prabukumar.github.io/README.md

 ## Installation

-To install this project, simply clone the repository and open the `index.html` file in your web browser:
+To install this project, simply clone the repository and open the `index.html` file in your web browser.

 ## Usage

-To use this project, simply navigate to the URL of your hosted website:
+To use this project, simply navigate to the URL of your hosted website.

 ## Contributing